PCSX2/pcsx2-net-www/content/blog/2021/q2-2021-progress-report/index.md

 {{< progress/github-link prNums="4331" title="Just enablepressure on CMD 0x4F" authors="KrossX" >}}

-Fixes Warriors of Might and Magic gamepad not functioning properly.
+Fixes Warriors of Might and Magic GamePad not functioning properly.

-{{< progress/github-link prNums="4466" title="Fix gamepadchoice not affecting rumble test on Linux" authors="Lahvuun" >}}
+{{< progress/github-link prNums="4466" title="Fix gamepad choice not affecting rumble test on Linux" authors="Lahvuun" >}}

-This change causes the currently selected gamepad to rumble instead of the first one.
+This change causes the currently selected GamePad to rumble instead of the first one.

 ### Eyetoy